Long Island Tercentenary half dollar: Background and inception

 The first European known to have sighted Long Island, now part of New York State, was Henry Hudson in 1609.
 At the time of what was later deemed its discovery, 13 tribes of Native Americans inhabited the island.
 The first European settlement, on Jamaica Bay, was by the Dutch.
 The first deed for land on Long Island was dated June 16, 1636, for land conveyed to two Dutch colonists, Andries Hudde and Wolphert Gerretse.
 The transfer was facilitated by the Canarsee Sachem Penhawitz, and under Hudde and Gerretse the land became the Achtervelt farm and then the Town of New Amersfoort, and later modern Flatlands, Brooklyn.
-The Dutch called the island as a whole Lange Eylandt; after the British took possession of the area in the 1660s, they attempted to rename it Nassau, but this never became popularly used.
+The Dutch called the island as a whole Lange Eylandt; after the British took possession of the area in the 1660s, they attempted to rename it Nassau, but this never became popularly used until the establishment of Nassau County in 1899.

 In 1936, commemorative coins were not sold by the government—Congress, in authorizing legislation, usually designated an organization that had the exclusive right to purchase them at face value and tend them to the public at a premium.
 In the case of the Long Island half dollar, the responsible group was the Long Island Tercentenary Committee, acting through either its president or its secretary.
 That committee was formed to organize the anniversary celebrations to take place on Long Island.